DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 - Things to note about the shape: point scatter looks like an arch.
   - Why does this happen ?
   - This is the hallmark of data that fit the seriation model and we will encounter it in CA.
-- Things to note abou the orientation: the points all fall on the surface of the triangle.
+- Things to note about the orientation: the points all fall on the surface of the triangle.
   - Why?
 Geek answer: the assemblage proportions must obey a "closed sum constraint".
   - So even though we initially plotted the data in 3 dimensions, they actually fall in a 2-d subspace (geek lingo: a simplex).
 - The triangle may look familar...